eldoy/waveorb-site/app/pages/about.md

 Waveorb aims to provide everything you need for creating, deploying and maintaining modern web apps.
 The platform has been developed from real world needs and uses standard but cutting edge technologies to make sure your app stays at the top of the game.

-The web development world today is terribly fragmented, where you have to piece together your own often unreliable software stack to make your idea become reality.
+The web development world today is terribly fragmented, where you have to piece together your own huge and often unreliable software stack to make your idea become reality.
 Waveorb libraries have been written from the ground up using pure Javascript all with the same goal.
 Every part fits perfectly together bringing a smooth and reliable experience.

 All our libraries are focused on speed and performance using only the latest technologies.
-The initial bundle size using only the web client is only around 1KB compressed, and zero KB if you don't need a backend.
+The initial asset bundle size using only the web client is incredibly small, and can be zero bytes if you don't need a backend.
 Can't get much better than that, right?

 ## Open source